 Given those drivers, how can leaders influence culture?
 Here are six tactics to help you manifest one that is ideal for you:

 - Honour employees who exemplify the values: Each week, celebrate examples of people living the values.
-A few examples of how to do this include highlighting people during a weekly team meeting (virtual or in-person), in a weekly internal email, or shared on an intranet, among others.
-Remember these examples, as these are the source of culture stories.
+A few examples of how to do this include highlighting people during a weekly team meeting (virtual or in-person), in a weekly internal email, or sharing on an intranet, among others.
+Remember these examples, as these are the source of cultural stories.